bigbadcyborg/TasteBase/README.md

 # TasteBase
 > *The go-to place to pick out your meals.
 Just pick an ingredient (or more) and let us find you recipes!*

-Aaron Espinoza, Heston Montagne, Dylan Priebe, Jeremiah Stone, and Russel Sulivan are working together to create a web-app that connects users who want to improve their cooking skills to recipes that are relevant to their tastes and available ingredients.
+Aaron Espinoza, Heston Montagne, Dylan Priebe, Jeremiah Stone, and Russell Sullivan are working together to create a web-app that connects users who want to improve their cooking skills to recipes that are relevant to their tastes and available ingredients.
 The goal of the app is to make cooking feel easier for aspiring cooks who find the process daunting by simplifying the research step.

 ## Table of Contents
 * [General Info](#general-information)